CurlSudoBash/LimeLight/README.md

 * Assign a task to a user or group of users ( Would require admin privileges )
 * Communicate with other rescue workers or victims

+**LimeLight** also has a **Drone Management Interface**.
+Recuers can connect to an army of Drones via **LimeLight** and use them for aerial survelliance.
+On spotting a victim the rescuer can mark the victim by retrieving the Drone's GPS location and send it to the central server which is then broadcasted to other rescuers.

 In this way **LimeLight** would provide an ecosystem to orchestrate rescue operations in a fast and elegant manner.